florita1/clickhouse-observability-platform/README.md

 - A GitOps control plane using Argo CD, installed via Helm and Terraform
   - Exposed locally via port-forwarding
   - Configured in HTTP mode for development convenience
+- Deploys ClickHouse via Argo CD as a Helm chart, with full GitOps lifecycle management
 ---

 ## 🛠️ Usage Instructions